prithadas0301/jb-sidequest/usecase-1-payment-investigation-agent/EVALUATION_CRITERIA.md

 ### 1. Answer correctness (40%)

 Each of the 10 questions has an expected answer.
-The evaluator checks whether the candidate's `answer` field contains the key facts and
+The evaluator checks whether the participant's `answer` field contains the key facts and
 recommendations:

 - Correct threshold identification (amount, currency, region).